tne-lab/intermittent-burst-generator/README.md

 If you are building this plugin outside the `oep-installation` installation, follow these steps:

 1. **Navigate to the `intermittent-burst-generator` folder**
-   This folder should be located next to the `Source` and `Build` folders.
+   This folder should be located next to the `Source` and `Build` folders. if the 'Build' folder doesn't exist create one adjacent to 'Source' folder.

 2. **Open Git Bash**
    Launch Git Bash or your preferred terminal.